Madness? This. Is. Japan!

 There are moments in life when you’re left wondering “what the hell did I just see?”
 Things that baffle you beyond reason.
 Hatoful Boyfriend is one of those things.
 It’s no secret that some cultural peculiarities of the Asian world will always puzzle us Westerners (and vice-versa), particularly in the entertainment sector.
 But this…

 First things first: Hatoful Boyfriend, as the name indicates, is a dating sim.
 This is not a genre I would normally touch with a 10-foot pole, but this game was brought to my attention by an utterly fearless forum acquaintance, who pointed out that, not only was it completely insane, but also surprisingly well-thought out (how’s that for a paradox?).
-My curiosity was piqued and, since it only cost $5, and since I’m always up for unusual experiences, after some deliberation, I decided to take the plunge.
-For the record, there is a free demo version available, but trust me, you WANT to get the full version.
-That is, provided you want the game at all.
+My curiosity was piqued, and since I’m always up for unusual experiences, after some deliberation, I decided to take the plunge.
+There was originally a free demo version available, but trust me, you WANT to get the full version.
 Not only does it include a secret character, but a substantial extra storyline as well.
 The latter basically explains the entire backstory of the game (you’re in for some shocks, let me tell you), but also puts you in control of a different character and is very different in tone.

 The first thought that comes to my mind in association with dating sims is “dirty little secret”.
-It’s not the kind of game you’d normally go trumpeting around the rooftops about.
+It’s not the kind of game you’d go trumpeting around the rooftops about.
 I’m fairly sure, however, that you’ve never experienced anything quite like this UFO before.
 I certainly haven’t.
 Let’s start with the premise: in the not-too-distant future, a particularly virulent mutation of the avian flu wipes out most of humanity and simultaneously makes birds sapient.
 Not exactly your usual sappy romance setting.
-Be that as it may, the consequence is that birds take over society, and a human girl (that’s your protagonist) finds herself enrolled in a high-school for gifted birds.
+The consequence is that birds take over society, and a human girl (your protagonist) finds herself enrolled in a high school for gifted birds.
 All the while living in a cave and hunting for her meals.
 I’ll just let all that sink in for a moment.

 Anyway, the concept is simple: once you decide which birdie makes your character’s heart flutter (ho ho ho), you then proceed to win their affection by choosing specific actions or lines of dialogue in conversation or at certain events (there’s a sports event, a school festival, fireworks, etc.).
 You can save at any time, which is helpful if you’re at all unsure of what to do.
 Every once in a while, you’ll also have an electives day, where the heroine can choose between attending math, music or gym class, which will raise one of her stats: wisdom, charisma or vitality, respectively.
 This will affect her chances with some of the options.
 Some of them even have slightly different outcomes, depending on which stat you choose to boost.
 Finally, you can also buy some beans for the bird of your choice for the in-game equivalent of Valentine’s Day.
 Each has their preference, so this affects the protagonist’s chances as well.

 This is all rather straightforward, and the game, additionally, never overstays its welcome, by making each storyline manageably short (about 30 mins).
 Moreover, you can fast-forward through parts you’ve already seen by clicking on the arrow in the upper right corner of the screen.
 Each ending grants you an image in the Gallery, as well as some mysterious notes in the Archive section of the main menu, which add a disquieting undercurrent to things.
-Once you’ve seen them all, including a side-storyline which involves pairing up two other birds who have nothing to do with the school, and a ‘bad ending’ where the heroine fails to romance anybody – or “anybirdie”, as the game humorously puts it – and, startlingly, gets killed by a group of hawks for it (these two endings can be achieved in one go, by the way), you’ll have access to the aforementioned extra storyline.
-This takes longer than the usual playthrough, restricts saving to certain key moments, involves all potential romantic interests, with you in control of the best friend, and…let’s just say that it’s a mix of crime, thriller, horror, melodrama, comedy, romance, RPG and sci-fi.
+Once you’ve seen them all, including a storyline which involves pairing up two other birds who have nothing to do with the school, and a ‘bad ending’ where the heroine doesn’t romance anybody – or “anybirdie”, as the game puts it – and, startlingly, gets killed by a group of hawks for it (these two endings can be achieved in one go), you’ll have access to the aforementioned extra storyline.
+It takes longer than the usual playthrough, restricts saving to certain key points, involves all potential romantic interests, with you controlling the best friend, and…let’s just say that it’s a mix of thriller, horror, melodrama, comedy, romance, RPG and sci-fi.
 And that it will blow your mind.

-You wouldn’t expect talking birds to make for particularly relatable characters, and, while I’m not familiar with the conventions of the dating sim genre, I don’t suppose that character development is a priority.
-Surprisingly enough, though, these birds do get their own backstories (most are substantially padded out in the extra storyline), and, after a while, they just start feeling like ‘normal’ characters, and you end up empathising with some of them.
-Not all romances end well, and not all of them are equally successful in their execution: there is, for example, a definite bias towards the best friend, who easily gets the most – rather moving, might I add – content and makes the most sense as a partner.
+You wouldn’t expect talking birds to make for particularly relatable characters, and, while I’m not familiar with the conventions of the dating sim genre, I don’t suppose that deep character development is a big priority.
+Surprisingly enough, though, these birds do get their own backstories (most are substantially padded out in the extra storyline), and, after a while, they start feeling like human characters, and you end up empathising with some of them.
+Not all romances end well, and not all are equally well executed: there is, for example, a definite bias towards the best friend, Ryouta, who gets the most – rather moving, might I add – content and makes the most sense as a partner.
 Two of the other romances are also very predictable.